evanw/esbuild/docs/tech-debt.md

 **File:** `internal/js_parser/ts_parser.go:940-978`

 Labeled "GROSS HACK" in a code comment, this implements a full parser state clone to handle the ambiguous grammar case `y = a ? (b) : c => d : e;`.
 The comment explicitly warns that any parser state added elsewhere that is not also cloned here will silently break TypeScript parsing in this edge case.

-This is a latent correctness risk with no automated guard.
+**Mitigated:** `TestParserStructFieldCount` in `ts_parser_test.go` now uses `reflect.TypeOf(parser{}).NumField()` to assert the field count (currently 116).
+Adding a new parser field will fail this test with a message directing the developer to check the backtracking hack.

 ### 5. CJS/ESM Interop Complexity